realmrhigh/TheOne/README.md

 ------+

-Gemini has been the brains of the operation, Jules is the most efficient code robot and only writes professional code, and I am trying to soak up as much information as possible as I coordinate technology to create something incredible.
+Gemini, Jules, Kiro, Claude, GPT, Augment, Copilot, and Grok all worked on this project, and I am trying to soak up as much information as possible as I coordinate technology to create something incredible.

-Our workflow goes like this: me and Gemini assess the previous code and determine next steps.
+Our workflow started like this: me and a bot assess the previous code and determine next steps.
 Those steps are listed out with direct and defined objectives to be passed to Jules.
 Jules makes a plan, and that plan is screenshotted and sent to Gemini to be verified or amended; if amended, we repeat the plan and verification.
 Jules writes and publishes code to a new branch, that branch is opened in a new Gemini chat for assessment and planning, and the development cycle repeats.
+now: using

 MPC Android App: Technical Specification & Build Map
 I. Introduction